 In order to vote, you need to be on the Register of Electors.
-If you're unsure whether you're on the register or not, you can find out by logging into to register to vote each year by applying to the Draft Register of Electors.
+If you're unsure whether you're on the register or not, you can find out by logging into CheckTheRegister.ie.
+If you're not on the register, you have the opportunity to register to vote each year by applying to the Draft Register of Electors.